 In 1986, having achieved an Accountancy degree with the Chartered Certified Accountants, David who was becoming increasingly frustrated at HMRC’s unreasonable attitude to the local small business community, decided to leave the role of gamekeeper and join the side of the poachers.
 Having put down permanent roots in Shrewsbury (his two young children being educated at local schools) David decided that Shropshire would be the ideal place for him to form his first business; MJ&Co, which is still operating today.

 David, who had never worked in the private sector before, started his accountancy practice with an initial group of small businesses owned by people that David had grown to know since he had moved to Shropshire.
 As time went by David’s reputation for excellence grew and the MJ&Co’s client base began to take on a more diverse feel; a combination of sole traders, partnerships and small to medium sized Limited Companies.
 Three essential differences separated David out from his competitors:

 - Without any outside help, he had started and built his accountancy practice from scratch and could therefore uniquely appreciate the pressures on start-up businesses.

 - He did not attempt to be all things to all men, simply concentrating on providing targeted advice and help to small and medium sized business that did not have the advantage of big firms’ in-house accountancy expertise.

 - David’s unrivalled knowledge of how the tax system worked from both sides of the fence, especially for small and medium sized enterprises, meant that Morgan Jones’ clients were retaining more of their business profit and not having to hand it over to the HMRC.

-David Blogs twice a week on the business and tax issues which affect you, discover how his tax blog here cuts through the jargon saving you time and money
+David Blogs once a week on the business and tax issues which affect you, discover how his tax blog here cuts through the jargon saving you time and money